RandomSearch18/a-level-project/docs/readme.md

 > The system should function offline, once the necessary data has been downloaded

+The majority of work to enable the app to function offline was done in the [implementing a service worker](#implementing-a-service-worker) section of sprint 2 development.
+I encountered issues that prevented me from implementing an ideal offline experience, but I managed to implement a solution that does allow the app to be used offline.
+Once a route has been calculated and map tiles have been loaded, the data is aggressively cached so that the app doesn't need an internet connection to continue working.

+Going forward, I would like to implement smarter caching so that map data and tiles can be cached, while the app's code can update automatically if a new version is available.
+I would also like to give the user more control over what map data they have stored (e.g. ability to pre-download regions).

+The hacky nature of this implementation is reflected in the relevant scores in the final feedback form.
+Ili rated "The app works offline when I need it to" as a 10, James gave it a 6, and Andrew did not respond because he hadn't tested that feature.
+Despite the shortcomings in the implementation, the app does indeed work offline once the data has been downloaded, so this user requirement has been met.

 #### Evaluation of UR7

 > The system should be able to import and export routing options presets

+This user requirement is an extension to the presets feature, which did not get implemented due to stakeholder feedback and time constraints.
+See [Evaluation of UR4](#evaluation-of-ur4) for details and links to the justification.

+Since the presets feature has not been implemented, the ability to import and export presets could not be added, therefore this user requirement has not been met.

 #### Evaluation of UR8